Haardispro/pwn.college/Pondering PATH.md

 Previously, the `win` command that `/challenge/run` executed was stored in `/challenge/more_commands`.
 This time, `win` does not exist!
 Recall the final level of [Chaining Commands](https://pwn.college/linux-luminarium/chaining), and make a shell script called `win`, add its location to the `PATH`, and enable `/challenge/run` to find it!

+Commands used:
+`touch /tmp/win`
+`echo "cat /flag" > /tmp/win`
+`chmod +x /tmp/win`
+`export PATH="/tmp:$PATH`
+`/challenge/run`

+flag: `pwn.college{4_-m6mkOysVhNXcVRWit3mnlcNr.QX2cjM1wyNwkzNyEzW}`

+### Hijacking Commands

+Armed with your knowledge, you can now carry out some shenanigans.
+This challenge is almost the same as the first challenge in this module.
+Again, this challenge will delete the flag using the `rm` command.
+But unlike before, it will _not_ print anything out for you.

+How can you solve this?
+You know that `rm` is searched for in the directories listed in the `PATH` variable.
+You have experience creating the `win` command when the previous challenge needed it.
+What else can you create?

+Command used:
+`echo "!#/bin/bash" >> /tmp/rm`
+`echo "cat /flag" >> /tmp/rm`
+`chmod +x /tmp/rm`
+`export PATH="/tmp:$PATH"`
+`/challenge/run`

+flag: `pwn.college{YzDL75kWzJOTS8gE3AOQBjkSqbF.QX3cjM1wyNwkzNyEzW}`